 The Firm pursues an investment strategy that expects the investee company's senior management to take relevant actions into unlocking the currently depressed market value of the investee company.
-The asset universe and the management action requirements for strategy success to which the Policy is relevant.
+The asset universe and the management action requirements for strategy's success makes engagement and voting relevant.
 The Firm has accordingly created a Proxy Voting mechanism to allow conflict free exercise of voting rights and has included this document on its website to confirm compliance with SRD.